rrd4j/rrd4j/README.md

 RRD4J is built using Maven.
 The generated site is available [here](http://rrd4j.org/).
 Automated builds are uploaded to [Sonatype's repository](https://oss.sonatype.org/content/repositories/snapshots/org/rrd4j/rrd4j).

+Tests needs a running mongo instance to succeds.
+It could be started with:

+    docker run --rm  -p 27017:27017 mongo:latest

 ### Using with Maven

 Add this dependency to your project's POM file: